uamana/fsn/README.md

 ## Licenses

-This software uses following libraries, which have its own liocenses.
+This software uses following libraries, which have its own licenses.

 ### [fsnotify](https://github.com/fsnotify/fsnotify)